 A V12 engine powers this hybrid giving a maximum power of 963 CV with 800 CV being provided at 9000rpm.
-Don’t let the car’s hybrid title fool you, because it can go from 0-100km/h in 3 seconds and 0-300 km/h in 15 seconds.
+Don’t let the car’s hybrid title fool you because it can go from 0-100km/h in 3 seconds and 0-300 km/h in 15 seconds.
 A low riding wheelbase of 2650mm is clearly playing homage to its low riding track cars.
 The LaFerrari is guaranteed to change the way you think about hybrid cars.

-Pricing have yet to be confirmed.
+Pricing has yet to be confirmed.